-I quickly learned that whether you’re a first timer or seasoned elk hunter, it takes commitment that starts long before the actual hunt—from scouting and learning how to call, to getting in shape for the hunt and having the right gear.
-As elk season approaches in the West, and we're all gearing up to get to the mountains, the following are some key words and tips to help you on your hunt.
+I quickly learned that whether you're a first-timer or seasoned elk hunter, it takes a commitment that starts long before the actual hunt—from scouting and learning how to call, to getting in shape for the hunt and having the right gear.
+As we're gearing up to get to the mountains, the following are some keywords and tips to help you on your hunt.

-A bugle is the sound made by a bull elk.
-Elk bugle primarily as a sign of dominance, but also as a means to locate other elk.
-Bugling can be a great way to locate bull elk during the rut and call bulls into your location.
+A bugle is a sound made by a bull elk.
+Elk bugle primarily as a sign of dominance, but also as a means to locate another elk.
+Bugling can be a great way to find bull elk during the rut and call bulls into your location.
 Be careful not to bugle too much or too often, and make sure you practice how to call.

 There are two primary types of elk calls: bugle tubes and open-reed calls.
 The bugle tube is used to mimic a bull elk's bugle (see above).
 Open reed calls are cow calls and can be used to mimic both the cow and calf.

 Again, elk hunting is hard.
-It typically requires long days of hiking, lots of uphill, different types of terrain and if successful, carrying a heavy pack.
-Prep for the hunt by hiking or trail running, treadmill running on an incline and hiking with a weighted pack to mimic carrying elk meat.
+It typically requires long days of hiking, lots of uphill, different types of terrain, and if successful, carrying a heavy pack.
+Prep for the hunt by hiking or trail running, treadmill running on an incline, and hiking with a weighted backpack to mimic carrying elk meat.

 FOOD AND WATER SOURCES

 Elk need food and water to survive.
 Find these areas, and find the elk.
 In most elk habitat, feeding areas are highly visible fields or pastures, and the elk are usually near these areas in the early morning or late afternoons.
-These provide a great opportunity for glassing—pay attention to where the elk enter the area.
-Water sources can be large reservoirs, ponds and rivers, or small natural springs.
+These provide an excellent opportunity for glassing—pay attention to where the elk enter the area.
+Water sources can be large reservoirs, ponds, and rivers, or small natural springs.
 Find water and look for tracks in and around it.

-The gear you will need depends on your specific hunt—time of season, day trips or multi-day backcountry hunts, weapon, etc. A list of basics includes: proper clothing, camo and boots, items for processing such as knife, knife sharpener and game bags, food and water, gun and ammo or bow and extra arrows and tips, optics such as binoculars and rangefinder, frame pack, first aid kit and toilet paper, flashlight and maps.
+The gear you need depends on your specific hunt—the time of the season, day trips or multi-day backcountry hunts, weapons, etc. A list of basics includes proper clothing, camo, and boots, items for processing such as a knife, knife sharpener, and game bags, food and water, gun and ammo or bow and extra arrows and tips, optics such as binoculars and rangefinder, frame pack, first aid kit, and toilet paper, flashlight and maps.
 The RMEF offers a great downloadable checklist here.

 HERDS AND HAREMS